Metabolism Profile

 Calcium

 Calcium is an essential mineral primarily stored in bones and teeth.
-It ensures the stability of the skeleton and plays a crucial role in muscle function, blood clotting, and nerve signal transmission.
-A blood test measures the amount circulating in the blood.
+It ensures the stability of the skeleton and plays an important role in muscle function, blood clotting, and nerve signal transmission.
+A blood test measures the portion circulating in the blood.

-Low calcium levels can cause muscle cramps, tingling, or heart rhythm disturbances.
-High levels often indicate parathyroid disorders, certain tumors, or excessive intake of vitamin D.
+Too low calcium levels can cause muscle cramps, tingling, or heart rhythm disturbances.
+Too high levels often indicate disorders of the parathyroid gland, certain tumors, or excessive intake of vitamin D.

 Why is this test important?